 - A. The county executive and department of the environment are directed to implement the provisions of this local law to the maximum extent practicable, in light of the centrality of the River and its resources and services to the health, welfare and prosperity of the County's residents.
-The executive and department of the environment shall zealously advocate these policies with the jurisdictional agencies, and to annually report to the legislature no later than September 30 of each year, as to the progress of the restoration.
-The executive and department of the environment shall recommend to the legislature any measures not currently within their authority, including any technical studies or research to apply these policies or advocate them to the jurisdictional agencies, or adjudication of disputes in administrative hearings or judicial proceedings. - B. The Ulster County Planning Board shall implement the provisions of this local law in its review and recommended modifications to local planning actions under Article 12-B of the General Municipal Law. - C. The County, upon resolution of the legislature, or any resident acting on their own behalf or that of the River, may bring an action to enforce the provisions of this local law in Supreme Court in any appropriate venue or in any other court of competent jurisdiction. - D. Damages to the Hudson River as a result of one or more violations of this law may be recovered in an action to enforce the provisions of this law.
+The executive and department of the environment shall zealously advocate these policies with the jurisdictional agencies, and shall include in their annual departmental report to the legislature each year the progress of the actions supporting the goals of this law to annually report to the legislature no later than September 30 of each year, as to the progress of the restoration.
+The executive and department of the environment shall recommend to the legislature any measures not currently within their authority, including any technical studies or research to apply these policies or advocate them to the jurisdictional agencies, or adjudication of disputes in administrative hearings or judicial proceedings. - B. The Ulster County Planning Board shall implement the provisions of this local law in its review and recommended modifications to local planning actions under Article 12-B of the General Municipal Law. - CB.
+The County, upon resolution of the ‡Legislature, or any resident acting on their own behalf or that of the River, may bring an action to enforce the provisions of this Local Law in Supreme Court in any appropriate venue or in any other court of competent jurisdiction. - DC.
+Damages to the Hudson River as a result of one or more violations of this law may be recovered in an action to enforce the provisions of this law.
 Damages shall be measured by the cost of fully restoring the Hudson River to its natural state and functionality before the violation, as well as the loss of ecosystem services from the time of the violation to the time of such restoration.
 Such damages shall be paid into a segregated fund administered by Ulster County to be dedicated to restoration of the River as affected by the violation.
 A prevailing plaintiff, in an enforcement action, shall be entitled to recover all costs of litigation, including, without limitation, expert and attorney's fees.

-A Local Law Providing For The Protection And Restoration Of The Hudson River, Also Known As Mahicannituck, And For The Rights Of The Residents Of Ulster County And The River To Clean Water And A Healthy And Productive Ecosystem
+A Local Law Providing For The Protection And Restoration Of The Hudson River, Also Formerly Known As Mahicannituck, And For The Rights Of The Residents Of Ulster County And The River To Clean Water And A Healthy And Productive Ecosystem